Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

-The rate of negative reviews online is considerably greater than that of onsite reviews.
-Online reviews demonstrate a notable imbalance, with a positive-to-negative feedback ratio of 19:20, with some posting both interests and concerns.
-In contrast, on-site feedbacks reflect a much higher ratio of 70:12 in favor of positive comments.
+Our analysis showed that the sentiment of online comments was more negative than that of on-site participants.

-Moreover, the content of negative feedback also differs in the 2 data collections.
-On-site negative comments are often about specific technical limitations, including the field of view limitations and anchoring issues (10/32), as described in the Gameplay Experience section.
+Moreover, the content of negative feedback also differs.
+On-site negative comments are often about specific technical limitations, including anchoring issues, the field-of-view limitations, and tracking latency (11/32, see 5.3.4).
 These critiques are typically framed in a manner that suggests a desire for improvement, with a more subdued and neutral tone.
-Most on-site participants (31/32) didn’t express concerns about social acceptance until the researchers prompted them on this topic.
+Most on-site players (31/32) did not express concerns about social acceptance until the researchers prompted them on this topic.

 In contrast, online feedback is significantly more critical and confrontational.
-Online reviewers frequently raise pointed questions challenging the social acceptance of the game (13/31), potential safety risks associated with gameplay (3/31), MR headset form factors (3/31), and even the overall entertainment value of the content (2/31).
+Online comments frequently raise pointed questions challenging the social acceptance of the game (13/31), potential safety risks associated with gameplay (3/31), MR headset form factors (3/31), and the overall entertainment value of the content (2/31).